gabrielchan22/Intel-Image-Classification/README.md

 `momentum` to `0.9` (a 10% adaptation rate per step instead of 1%) helped to reduce this impact, validation curves became smooth and well-behaved across every subsequent model.

-**Going deep enough finally let complexity pay off — but only once regularization came with it.** The first attempt at a full Xception-style network (entry/middle/exit flow, no dropout, no augmentation) reached 97% training accuracy while validation accuracy stalled around 82-86% — the clearest overfitting signature in the whole project.
+**Going deep enough finally let complexity pay off, but only once regularization came with it.** The first attempt at a full Xception-style network (entry/middle/exit flow, no dropout, no augmentation) reached 97% training accuracy while validation accuracy stalled around 82-86% — the clearest overfitting signature in the whole project.
 The